new-data-services/tailwindcss-animated/README.md

 ## Arbitrary values

-You can create custom properies on the fly by using square brackets.
-This works for Delay and Durations values.
+This plugin uses the Just-in-Time (JIT) engine, which allows you to create custom delay and duration properies on the fly by using square brackets.

 ```html
 <div class="animate-delay-[85ms] animate-duration-[2s]">